mhelwig/adwind-decryptor/README.md

 # AdWind Decryptor

-Simple decryptor for crypted files in the AdWind/jRAT/jBifrost Java RAT.
+Simple decryptor for encrypted files in the AdWind/jRAT/jBifrost Java RAT.

 ## Usage